Simon-Bruno/SpaceRace/README.md

-# Space Race: A 2v2 Dungeon Race Game
+# Space Race: A 2v2 Space-Themed Puzzle Race Game

 ## Overview
 Welcome to **Space Race**, a 2v2 space-themed puzzle race game for the Project Software Engineering course at UvA.
 Teams solve puzzles quickly while sabotaging opponents.
 Collaborate, strategize, and race to the finish!